by Cory Townsend

-If you’re new to the deadlift, we’ve got all the info you need.
+If you’re new heavy lifting or just beginning to add the deadlift to your workout, we’ve got all the info you need.
 How do you perform a deadlift?
 What tips and tricks should you know?
-Are there other exercises you should perform to improve your deadlift form and weight?
+Are there other exercises you should perform to improve your dead lift form and weight?
+Beginning the deadlift can feel intimidating but really is a very learnable skill.
 Let’s take a look.

 What is Proper Deadlift Form?

-If you’ve never performed a deadlift before, getting the basic technique down before you add weight is critical to your success.
+If you are just beginning the deadlift, getting the basic technique down before you add weight is critical to your success.
 Mike Duwe from Duwe Fitness advises to “always start with a weight that feels lighter than heavier.
 You will know if it’s too light or too heavy.
 If you can do 10 reps easily, it’s too light.
 If you can only do 2 or 3, it’s too heavy.”

 - Start with a shoulder-width stance.
 This means your feet should be about shoulder-width apart.
 When you add weight, try using kettlebells or dumbbells over the bar – at least to start.
 It keeps your form on point and is less likely to cause injuries since you won’t be standing over the bar.

 - Bend at your hips, keeping your back in a straight and neutral position.